open/close all folders

 - Looks Like Orlok: Moreso than he does a penguin, anyway.

-- Papa Wolf: Goes ballistic after Batman has Alfred jam the frequency over which he is sending neurological commands to his pet penguins, which evidently causes them great pain. ("MY BABIIIIES!")
-Subverted in that he proves to be almost useless in combat.
+- Papa Wolf: Goes ballistic after Batman has Alfred jam the frequency over which he is sending neurological commands to his pet penguins. ("MY BABIIIIES!")

 - Parental Abandonment: His parents dumped him in a sewer because he was deformed.

 - Psychopathic Manchild: He spends a good deal of screentime wearing only a onesie-like garment stained with his own spittle and slobber.
 Furthermore, he rides around in a giant toy rubber-duck vehicle and amuses himself with an umbrella (among his collection of genuinely deadly ones) hung with little plastic animals reminiscent of a mobile found in a baby's crib. ("Shit!
 Picked the cute one!")
 Actually, he is more of a Type C, a quite sane and intelligent (though, again, extremely evil) man who simply has not been able to grow up because of his Daddy Issues.

 - Raised By Penguins: With a little educational help from a gang of clowns.